siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 215 Two-Aspect Origin of the Weak-Field Factor of Two.md

 and the electric and magnetic sectors contribute equally to the longitudinal transport stress.

-Therefore any admissible first-order interaction law that treats the two Maxwell aspects symmetrically must produce
+Therefore any admissible leading weak-field interaction term that treats the two Maxwell aspects symmetrically must produce

 $$
 \text{full null interaction}